echoqinglan/learngit/readme.txt

-Git is a version control system.
+it is a version control system. can we make friends?
-Git is free software.